gustawdaniel/gustawdaniel/src/content/blog/en/2022-11-28-maximum-inequality.md

 author: Daniel Gustaw
 canonicalName: maximum-inequality-linear-search-rust-and-typescript
 coverImage: http://localhost:8484/3e9e4456-ce05-4bd0-b136-7bbd4c952edd.avif
-updateDate: 2022-11-28 16:54:20+00:00
 description: Simple hackeartch task solved in node js and rust.
 You con compare these two languages on example of this problem.
 I recommend to solve it independently before reading solutions.
 excerpt: Simple hackeartch task solved in node js and rust.
 You con compare these two languages on example of this problem.
 I recommend to solve it independently before reading solutions.
 publishDate: 2022-11-28 16:54:21+00:00
 slug: en/maximum-inequality
 tags: